-Pat Patterson has been credited for being one of the most influential wrestlers of many of the top talents over the years.
+Pat Patterson is credited as being one of the most influential people to many of the top talents over the years.
 Dwayne “The Rock” Johnson, “Stone Cold” Steve Austin, Randy Orton, and Kurt Angle have all put Patterson over as a mentor in and outside of the ring.
 Some of our favorite stories are ones that show respect between one wrestler and another.
 This piece is no exception!

 “Pat Patterson was impossible to duplicate.”